SumZer0-git/EDAPGui/readme.md

 * See https://github.com/skai2/EDAutopilot for other constraints that probably apply

 # How to run:
+* ./EDAPGui.exe  The EPAPGui.exe must live in the folder where the templates, configs, ships, waypoints folder reside.
+* Otherwise run the main EDAPGui.py script
   * With Elite Dangerous (ED) running, start EDAPGui.py
-  * python EDAPgui.py
+    * python EDAPGui.py
     * Note: the default Roll, Pitch, and Yaw rates are for my Diamondback Explorer, you need to enter the values for your ship, which can be found in Outfitting.
 * In ED, Use Left Panel to select your route
 * Go to supercruise and go ahead and line up with Target
 * In the autopilot enable FSD Assist or hit the 'Home' key.
 When a assist starts it will set focus